Dark Tide

-Dark Tide is a 2012 action horror thriller film directed by John Stockwell, produced by Jeanette Buerling (aka Jeanette B. Milio) and Matthew E. Chausse and written by Ronnie Christensen and Amy Sorlie.
+Dark Tide is a 2012 action horror film directed by John Stockwell, produced by Jeanette Buerling (aka Jeanette B. Milio) and Matthew E. Chausse and written by Ronnie Christensen and Amy Sorlie.
 The film is based on a story by Amy Sorlie and stars Halle Berry, Olivier Martinez, and Ralph Brown.
-The film was a critical failure and a box-office bomb.
+The film was highly panned by critics and was a box-office bomb.

 Plot

 Kate is a shark expert whose business has been failing since a shark attack killed a fellow diver under her command.
 Once dubbed "the shark whisperer", Kate is haunted by the memory of the attack and unable to get back into the water.
 With bills piling up and the bank about to foreclose on Kate's boat, Kate's estranged husband, Jeff, presents her with a lucrative opportunity: to lead a thrill-seeking millionaire businessman and his teenage son on a dangerous shark dive - outside the cage.
 Battling her self-doubts and fear, Kate accepts the proposal and sets a course for the world's deadliest feeding ground, "Shark Alley".